 - 2.14.1 Mitigating Town Centre Impact.
 Local Plan Policy TC3 of the Local Plan sets out sequential and impact tests for considering proposals for main town centre uses (as defined by the NPPF).
 Where the Council considers that out of centre development should be approved subject to the impact on centres (as designated in Local Plan Policy TC2) being mitigated, a planning contribution towards town centre management and/or regeneration will be sought.
 This contribution will be based on the assessed impact on designated centres over five years.
 The likely degree of actual conflict on centres will also be taken into account (for example genuinely bulky goods sales are likely to impact less than general retail). - 2.14.2 Monitoring Night-Time Economy Uses and other uses that could generate community conflict.
 Local Plan Policy TC5 "Evening and night-time economy" indicates that contributions will be sought towards town centre management, maintenance, provision and maintenance of CCTV, and policing.
 Contributions may be sought from development that can reasonably be considered likely to create noise, nuisance or community conflict such as alcohol related uses, gambling uses, or amusement arcades, to monitor and mitigate their impact, for example through CCTV or policing.
 Contributions will need to be based on an assessment of the impact of development and measures needed to mitigate impacts.
+The council will work in cooperation with the Police and other services to identify these needs and mitigate them where this would meet the tests of lawfulness.
 This should not be taken to imply that all development is capable of being made acceptable through planning contributions.
 Nor do they remove the requirement to seek to minimise potential nuisance and conflict through good design.